itstheanalogkid/ansible_jrg4/README.md

 However, this is not designed to strip or remove unknown sections of configuration.
 It is therefore important not to make ad-hoc changes, lest the device's configuration become unpredictable.

-use paramiko for connectivity.
+From netstats use paramiko for connectivity.
 The system currently doesn't support standard SSH for Ansible.

 # Roles